versionone/mssql-snapshot/README.md

 environment.

 ## Contributing
+Work in progress and defect tracking is handled via trello at:  https://trello.com/b/03NEIEfs/mssql-snapshot.
+If you find an issue, please use the trello board to see if it is currently being handled.
+If its not, please let us know of the issue via trello, and also find the next priority card to pick up if you are a developer considering contributing to the project.

 If you'd like to contribute to the project, start by cloning the repository, launching Sql Server Management Studio, and executing the SQL script located in ./test/testSetup/createTestEnvironment.sql.